 If you feel your portfolio can withstand the risk for the potential rewards that structured notes can provide, they may be worth considering.
 However, if you’re approaching structured notes with any trepidation, consider seeking some impartial advice.

-- If you’re uncertain about the risks behind a structured note, consider consulting a financial advisor.
-Finding a qualified financial advisor doesn’t have to be hard.
+- A financial advisor could answer questions about risks behind a structured note.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Structured notes are risky, but bonds are often far safer.
 SmartAsset’s asset allocation calculator can help determine your risk tolerance and suggest an investment that’s right for you.
 Meanwhile, SmartAsset’s guide to buying bonds can offer a preview of that market for the risk-averse.